sagemath/sage-archive-2023-02-01/src/doc/en/reference/games.rst

 Games
 =====

-Sage includes a simple Sudoku solver.
+Sage includes a sophisticated Sudoku solver.
 It also has a Rubik's cube solver (see :ref:`Rubik's Cube Group <sec-rubik>`).

 .. toctree::